fidecastro/discomfort-docs/docs/core-concepts/comfy-connector.md

 sidebar_position: 2
 ---

-# ComfyConnector: The Engine Behind Discomfort
+# ComfyConnector: Serverless ComfyUI

 At the heart of Discomfort's execution logic is the **ComfyConnector**, a singleton class that acts as a powerful Python wrapper for the ComfyUI API.
-It's the engine that allows you to programmatically start, stop, and interact with ComfyUI servers.
+Originally created to act as a wrapper for serverless ComfyUI deployments, it's the engine that allows you to programmatically start, stop, and interact with ComfyUI servers.

 ## What It Does